Charity of the Year

 Special Stars a fantastic charity that focuses on improving the quality of life for people with disabilities and their families in Hull and East Yorkshire.
 During 2017-2018, students in all year groups completed lots of fundraising activities including bake sales, an inter-form football tournaments, a raffle for a hamper.
 Students raised over £2000 and this total was massively boosted by our staff who took part in the Hull 10K for the charity.

 Our target this year is to raise at least £5000 with each year group challenged to raise £1000 each.
-Fundraising is already underway with bake sales and a Christmas Fair.

 2017/18 Charity - Special Stars Foundation